sierisimo/publications/TDDWithURMAndKotlin/part3_jump.md

 ```

 Now if we `check` the project we will get a failing test!
 This means our other test was right in the way we wrote it but the implementation of the function is actually wrong.
 Let's fix that.
-We need to validate that values at registers are equal, only then we update the postion on the `instructionSet`.
+We need to validate that values at registers are equal, only then we will update the position on the `instructionSet`.
 Otherwise we should just continue execution on the next instruction.
 Adding the minimum to pass the test our test will pass again:

 ```kotlin
 fun jump(registry: Registry, positionX: Int, positionY: Int, instructionSet: InstructionSet, instruction: Int) {